Joseph Abu Fadel

 Joseph Abu Fadel (جوزيف أبو فاضل) is a Lebanese journalist, political analyst and lawyer.
 He wrote extensively about the political situation in the Middle-East and the relationship with Israel.
-He is an outspoken supporter of the Syrian regime, and the Free Patriotic Movement of which he later split.
-He had physically assaulted a Syrian opposition activist on Al-Jazeera TV shows Al-Ittijah Al-Mu'akis on January 31, 2012.
+He was an outspoken supporter of the Syrian regime, and the Free Patriotic Movement of which he later split.
+He had physically assaulted a Syrian activist who support the occupation of Lebanon by the Syrians from 1990 to 2005 Syrian occupation of Lebanon.
+On Al-Jazeera TV shows Al-Ittijah Al-Mu'akis on January 31, 2012.